bulldize/Python_Anesthesia_Simulator/docs/source/model/Pharmacodynamics.rst

 Few studies have been conducted on the pharmacodynamic part of the anesthesia process, and the models are less standardized.
 In this simulator, the values of the parameters of the Minto-type surface model are taken from the study of [Bouillon2004]_.
 Additionally, the values of the parameters of the Greco-type surface model are taken from the studies of [Fuentes2018]_, [Kern2004]_, [Mertens2003]_, [Johnson2008]_, and [Yumuk2024]_.

 It also exists models that do not take into account the synergistic effect of remifentanil, see [Vanluchene2004]_ and [Eleveld2018]_ for instance.
-In those cases, the interaction coefficient :math:\beta and the half-effect concentration :math:C_{50r} for remifentanil are ignored.
+In those cases, the interaction coefficient :math:`\beta` and the half-effect concentration :math:`C_{50r}` for remifentanil are ignored.

 The surface of the 3D-Hill function using parameters from [Bouillon2004]_ is shown in the figure below.